Patrick FISHER

 irregular raised track surface 13e on the opposite side of the

-the semicircular track surface 13d and the irregular track surface
+dividing the semicircular track surface 13d and the irregular

 When using charger cylinders 10b, the FIG. 10 cam mechanism

-option, this machine can operate with four power cylinders using
+an option, this machine can operate with four power cylinders

-2-stroke engine provides more than 97% dynamic balance while
+as a 2-stroke engine provides more than 97% dynamic balance

 four-cylinder, conventional crankshaft engines.
 This beam